Effect of interfacial intermixing on spin-orbit torque in Co/Pt bilayers: Computational details

 \section{Computational details}

 We focus on Co$\mid$Pt bilayers with the (111) growth direction, but (001) systems are also used for comparison.
 Interfacial intermixing is modeled by inserting one or more disordered layers of Co$_{0.5}$Pt$_{0.5}$ (which we denote as M) between Co and Pt.
 For further insight, we also consider Co$\mid$M and M$\mid$Pt structures.
-The M layers are always strongly ferromagnetic.
 The systems are listed in Table \ref{tab_result} where the layer thicknesses in monolayers are given in brackets.
 The outer surfaces in each structure are separated by a vacuum region.

-The atomic structures were constructed using interlayer distances obtained using the Vienna Ab Initio Simulation Package (VASP) \cite{VASP1,VASP2,VASP3,VASP4} with PAW pseudopotentials \cite{Blochl,PAW} and the generalized gradient approximation \cite{PBE}.
-Co(6)$\mid$Pt(6) was fully optimized.
+Structural optimizations were performed using the Vienna Ab Initio Simulation Package (VASP) \cite{VASP1,VASP2,VASP3,VASP4} with PAW pseudopotentials \cite{Blochl,PAW} and the generalized gradient approximation \cite{PBE}.
+The Co(6)$\mid$Pt(6) system was fully optimized.
+The interlayer distances vary from 1.85 to \SI{1.98}{\angstrom} for Co and from 2.42 to \SI{2.46}{\angstrom} for Pt; the Co-Pt interlayer distance is \SI{2.14}{\angstrom} and the nearest Co-Pt distance is \SI{2.64}{\angstrom}.
 To build the structures with intermixed layers, we started with a fully optimized Co(6)$\mid$M(1)$\mid$Pt(6) $2\times1$ lateral supercell.
 The buckling of the M layer and the lateral shifts of the atoms are insignificant in this relaxed supercell.
 In the TB-LMTO calculations, the Co and Pt atoms in each intermixed monolayer were assumed to lie in the same plane, and the lateral shifts from the high-symmetry sites were neglected.
-Both Co(6)$\mid$Pt(6) and Co(6)$\mid$M(1)$\mid$Pt(6) relax to have an in-plane lattice parameter of $\SI{2.67}{\angstrom}$ which was used for all structures.
-The vacuum region was represented by 4-6 monolayers of empty spheres.
+The relaxed Co(6)$\mid$Pt(6) and Co(6)$\mid$M(1)$\mid$Pt(6) structures both have an in-plane lattice parameter of $\SI{2.67}{\angstrom}$ which was used for all structures.
+In VASP calculations the vacuum region between the two outer surfaces was 1 nm thick, and in TB-LMTO calculations it was represented by 4--6 monolayers of empty spheres, which amounts to 0.87--1.3 nm.